andmos/bats-examples/README.md

 It's time to introduce shell testing with `bats`.

 ## Shell testing with Bats

+`bats` is a [TAP, or "Test Anything Protocol"](http://testanything.org/) compliant testing framework for Bash.
+It provides a simple way to verify that the *NIX programs you write behave as expected.
+The initial public release of `bats` was [done back in 2011 by Sam Stephenson](https://github.com/sstephenson/bats), but the project was archived and put in a read-only state in 2016.
+As of 2017, the current actively maintained [fork, know as bats-core](https://github.com/bats-core/bats-core) has been looked after by the bats-core organization, and the project is still under active development.

 To show how writing tests with `bats` work, let's write some black-box test verifying a REST-API with `curl`.
 Our "system under test", or "SUT", is the [The Star Wars API](https://swapi.dev/).
 This will show how `bats` work, and show one of it's use cases.